Visas for International Artists

 We urge Congress to:

-- Enact the Arts Require Timely Service (ARTS) Act, which will require USCIS to ensure timely processing for visa petitions filed by, or on behalf of, nonprofit arts-related organizations.
-We urge USCIS to enforce current statutory requirements, which instruct them to process O and P arts visas in 14 days.
+- Enact the Arts Require Timely Service (ARTS) Act, S. 2510, which will require U.S. Citizenship and Immigration Services (USCIS) to ensure timely processing of petitions filed by, or on behalf of, nonprofit arts-related organizations.

-- Persuade USCIS to take ongoing administrative action to improve the artist visa process.
+- Take steps, in cooperation with the Administration, to persuade USCIS to take ongoing immediate administrative action to improve the artist visa process.

 Information provided by the Performing Arts Alliance.